AlexKirchuk/BSU/Year 2/Algorithms/README.md

 ﻿# Algorithm Problem Set

-This repository contains a curated collection of **algorithmic problems** solved for practice and study.
+This directory contains a curated collection of **algorithmic problems** solved for practice and study.
 Most solutions are implemented in **C++**, with a few in **Java, Python**, and other languages.

 All problems were solved on [**IRunner**](https://acm.bsu.by/), a competitive programming platform used for training and contests.